drts01/presentation--ci-cd-101/slides/039-demo.md

 ![git-01-create-repo.png](img/git-01-create-repo.png)

 <aside class="notes">
+* We need a repository on GH.<br />
-* Assuming you already have an account.
+  Assuming you already have an account.
 * Repository is were we store files for our project.
-* Add a new repository.

 </aside>
 </section>